blakexcosta/simple_dic/README.md

 }
 ```
 ### pop(&mut self)
+This function removes the newest (last-added) key-value pair from the dictionary.
 ```rs
 my_dict.pop();
 ```
 ### search(&self, key: String) -> bool
+Use this function to check if a key exists in the dictionary.
 ```rs
 if my_dict.search("name".to_string()) {
     println!("Key found!");